 If the subject itself is not something to get the pulses racing, the back story of a firm can be something compelling.
 Telling a story is an important element of content marketing.
 If the rule of seven is to apply, the decisive factor will be in maintaining their interest and the sense that the reader is going on a narrative journey is a great way of keeping them on board.

-What this does is create the option of writing a tale in instalments, outlining different parts of a firm’s journey.
+What this does is create the option of writing a tale in installments, outlining different parts of a firm’s journey.
 This is a good option when writing some of the early content for a site that will be posted internally.
-It can give the reader a real sense of what a firm’s mission and motivation is.
+It can give the reader a real sense of what a firm’s mission and motivation are.
 All of a sudden people will understand just why what seems a narrow or niche subject is the thing that gets someone out of bed in the morning.

 Furthermore, the story of a firm is always an ongoing one.
 There will be new developments in the company, with different directions, ideas, new services and products or activities to talk about.
+Niche influencers can be part of your strategy too.

 What a commitment to a cause can do